The History of PU and the Brands That Define It

 When you hear the term “active pickups,” which manufacturer comes to mind?
 While there are various manufacturers like Bartolini and Alembic, I imagine most people think of EMG.
 EMG is a pickup manufacturer that remains immensely popular among many artists to this day, thanks to its innovative concept of incorporating a preamp directly into the pickup.

 EMG was founded by brothers Robert Turner and Bill Turner.
 Bill Turner handled product research and development at EMG from 1979 to 1989, and later joined Fender in 1995, where he worked on projects such as the development of the “Tex-Mex Pickup.”
-In this article, we’ll introduce the other founder, Robert Turner, and the story of EMG.
+In this article, we’ll introduce Robert Turner, the other co-founder, and the story of EMG.

 A Shift to Amp Repair Following a Theft of Equipment